xcp-ng-rpms/pyproject-rpm-macros/README.md

 The PEPs don't (yet) define a way to specify test dependencies and test runners.
 That means you still need to handle test dependencies and `%check` on your own.

+Extras are currently ignored.

+Some valid Python version specifiers are not supported.

 [PEP 517]: https://www.python.org/dev/peps/pep-0517/
 [PEP 518]: https://www.python.org/dev/peps/pep-0518/